hanabi/hanabi.github.io/Reference.md

 ### The Double Scream Discard Chop Move

-* If a player has a known playable card and a known trash card, and they discard instead of playing, then that is a *Scream Discard* and the next player should *Chop Move*.
+* If a player has a known playable card and one known trash card, and then they discard the trash card instead of playing, then that is a *Scream Discard* and the next player should *Chop Move*.
-* If a player has a known playable card and two known trash cards, and they discard the oldest trash card instead of playing, then that is both a *Scream Discard Chop Move* and a *Trash Order Chop Move* at the same time.
+* If a player has a known playable card and two known trash cards, and then they discard the oldest trash card instead of playing, then that is both a *Scream Discard Chop Move* and a *Trash Order Chop Move* at the same time.
 * In this situation, the next player should *Chop Move* twice.
 (This is the composition of a *Scream Discard Chop Move* and a *Trash Order Chop Move*.)

 <br />